muetho/hackvent17/writeup.md

 ----------------------------------------------------------------------------------------------------------------------------------

 I could not solve anymore daily (or hidden) challenges.
 I hacked around (and also learned) a lot, but could not retrieve the flags.
-> Maybe I should have try harder!
+> Maybe I should have tried harder!